Menopause and bone health: A guide to eating well for your bones

 Don’t forget Vitamin D

 Vitamin D is essential to help the body absorb calcium and promote bone health.
-Some vitamin D is found in oil-rich fish, eggs, meat, offal, and fortified foods such as soya alternatives to milk and yogurt and breakfast cereals however, it is very unlikely we will ever get enough vitamin D from our food.
-Vitamin D synthesis via sunshine on our skin is the main source during months where there is more sunshine, however this process becomes a lot less effective as we get older.
-The current recommendation in the UK is that we should all take a supplement of 10 micrograms vitamin D per day during the winter months.
-During the spring and summer, it is still recommended for those over 65 years of age, those with darker skin and for those who spend a lot of time indoors.2 Aside from the important role vitamin D plays with bone health, a lack of vitamin D can cause muscle weakness and fatigue and it may contribute to an impaired immune system.
+Some vitamin D is found in oil-rich fish, eggs, meat, offal, and fortified foods such as soya alternatives to milk, yoghurt and breakfast cereals however, it is very unlikely we will ever get enough vitamin D from our food.
+Vitamin D synthesis via sunshine on our skin is the main source during months when there is more sunshine, however, this process becomes a lot less effective as we get older.
+The current recommendation in the UK is that we should all take a supplement of 10 micrograms of vitamin D per day during the winter months.
+During the spring and summer, it is still recommended for those over 65 years of age, those with darker skin and those who spend a lot of time indoors.2 Aside from the important role vitamin D plays in bone health, a lack of vitamin D can cause muscle weakness and fatigue and it may contribute to an impaired immune system.
 There is also emerging evidence to suggest that vitamin D may play a role in regulating our mood and so supporting our mental wellbeing.3

 Stay active for strong bones